 Coronaviruses are a broad family of viruses with an extensive range of associated potential illnesses.
 In some cases, they can cause the common cold or more severe ones like the Middle East Respiratory Syndrome (MERS).

 If you’ve been following the news, you might have seen the virus referred to as COVID-19.
 Many folks are now using the term interchangeably with the coronavirus.
-However, it’s most proper to refer to the current outbreak as COVID-19.
+However, it’s most proper to refer to the worldwide 2020 outbreak as COVID-19.

 The reason behind this is that is because it’s the official abbreviation for “Coronavirus Disease 2019.”
 As we mentioned above, there have been other strands of the coronavirus before within the family of viruses.
-However, the one currently causing havoc around the globe is a new 2019 version of the virus.
+However, the one causing havoc around the globe is the 2019 version of the virus.

-For the remainder of this document, we’ll use both COVID-19 and the coronavirus interchangeably to reflect the 2019 version of the virus.
+For the remainder of this document, we’ll use both COVID-19 and the coronavirus interchangeably to reflect the 2019 version of the virus and its impact on the world in 2020.
 Typically, those infected with a strand of coronavirus will deal with respiratory system issues in one form or another.

 How Severe Is the Coronavirus?

-As you can see, the vast majority of cases (over 80%) of the coronavirus so far have been classified as mild.
+As you can see, the vast majority of cases (nearly 81%) of the coronavirus so far have been classified as mild.
 In these cases, symptoms of COVID-19 are flu-like, and the patient can simply stay at home to self-manage symptoms of the virus.
 However, not all cases are classified as mild.

-Out of the tracked cases thus far, another ~14% of them have been labeled severe.
+Out of the tracked cases thus far, nearly 14% of them have been labeled severe.
 Individuals with severe symptoms of the coronavirus will require hospitalization to help them work to overcome their symptoms.